How to Talk to Doctors Without Being Dismissed

 3. Bring a short written summary

-A written summary accomplishes several things:
+A written summary can do several things:

 • keeps you from forgetting what matters under pressure